matthewwardcap/read-me-templates/prompt.md

-Using `README_Template_Frontend.md` rewrite `README.md`.
+Using `README_Template` rewrite `README.md`.
 Pay close attention to any prompts marked with !!!

 When using the prompts found within the README_Template, check for any relevant files it mentions found in the @workspace folder/base folder of the service-name